pybliometrics-dev/pybliometrics/docs/examples/ScopusSearch.rst

 Scopus Search
 -------------

 :doc:`ScopusSearch <../reference/scopus.ScopusSearch>` implements the `Scopus Search API <https://api.elsevier.com/documentation/SCOPUSSearchAPI.wadl>`_.
-It performs a query and then retrieves the records of the query for analysis.
+It performs a query to search for articles and then retrieves the records of the query.

-The class is initialized with a search query on which you can read about in `Scopus Author Search Tips <https://dev.elsevier.com/tips/AuthorSearchTips.htm>`_ (an invalid search query will result in an error).
+The class is initialized with a search query on which you can read about in `Scopus Search Guide <https://dev.elsevier.com/tips/ScopusSearchTips.htm>`_.
+Keep in mind that an invalid search query will result in an error.

 .. code-block:: python